decentraland/adr/content/ADR-102-decentraland-protocol-for-explorers.md

 ### Synchronizing scene's entities with the renderer

 The scenes synchronize with the renderer via the `EngineAPI.SendToRenderer` RPC using the CRDT protocol defined in [ADR-117](/rpc/ADR-117).
 The renderer will keep a local copy of all the entities and components required for rendering.
-Those components are in their majority serialized using protobuf as defined in [ADR-123](/rpc/ADR-123).
+Those components are mostly serialized using protobuf as defined in [ADR-123](/rpc/ADR-123).

 The `EngineAPI.SendToRenderer` response includes a list of CRDT messages to be applied in the local scene, that is used to send back information from the renderer like the position of the player.